bcgov/angular-scaffold/README.md

 # 🚀 angular-scaffold

-This project provides a baseline code base to help you kick start an Angular project that is based on BC Goverment themed Bootstrap styles, footers and headers.
+This project provides a baseline code base to help you kick start an Angular project that is based on BC Government themed Bootstrap styles, footers and headers.

 This application has a complete development environment set up, including build, test, deploy, routing, simple components, service, and directives as examples and templates.